Girl (2018 film): Plot

 Studio rehearsals are over and the students move to their first stage practice.
 Lara barely finishes, then collapses from exhaustion backstage.
-The next day, she wakes late and tries to leave, but when her father says she hasn't eaten, Lara lashes out and breaks down in tears.
+The next day, she wakes late and tries to leave, but when her father says she has not eaten, Lara lashes out and breaks down in tears.
 Later, at the doctor's office, her doctors tell her that she must stop dancing and regain her strength, otherwise, she will not be able to have the surgery, which is delayed.

 At a family dinner some time later, Lara seems better.
 Some guests comment on how gorgeous she looks in her new dress, and later, she falls asleep cradling Milo.
 The next day, Matthias takes her coffee in bed before leaving for work and to drop off Milo at school.
-Lara prepares a bowl of ice, calls emergency services and mutilates her penis with a pair of scissors.
+Lara prepares a bowl of ice, calls the emergency call centre and mutilates her penis with a pair of scissors.
 Matthias stays at her side in the ambulance and at her bedside.
 In the final scene, a recovered Lara, with shorter hair, walks determinedly down a street.